-Public involvement and input isare vital essential to the park and recreation planning process.
-Decision makers The City of Poulsbo must have a clear and accurate understanding of community needs and desires to make informed decisions and appropriately allocate resources.
-The PROS Plan needs to be re-evaluated periodically to determine if it still reflects the goals and priorities of city residents, and to address changes since the last update.
+Public involvement and input are essential to the park and recreation planning process.
+The City of Poulsbo must have a clear and accurate understanding of community needs and desires to make informed decisions and appropriately allocate resources.
+The PROS Plan needs to be re-evaluated periodically to determine if it continues to reflect the goals and priorities of city residents, and to address changes since the last update.

-The 2015-2021 update to the Parks, Recreation and Open Space Plan included major contributions by the Poulsbo Parks and Recreation Commission, a public input survey, a-online community open house, and public comments submitted in writing or in person.
+The 2021 update to the Parks, Recreation and Open Space Plan included major contributions by the Poulsbo Parks and Recreation Commission, a public input survey, pop-ups in the park, and public comments submitted in writing and in person.